-Postpartum Anxiety Treatment in Katy, TX
+Postpartum Anxiety Treatment based in Katy, TX

 There are plenty of reasons new parents feel overwhelmed and anxious.
 For many perfectionists, becoming a parent may be the first experience feeling like something is completely out of our control.
 Traumatic birth experiences, unplanned c-sections and breastfeeding problems can make recovery harder.
 Additional medical complications for mom or baby and conflict with a partner can lead to overwhelm, panic and anxiety.